duke-shiny-ed/website/content/project/hypothesis-testing/index.md

 ---
-*This app was was developed by Abbey List as part of the Summer 2020 Duke Shiny Ed program.*
+*This app was developed by Abbey List as part of the Summer 2020 Duke Shiny Ed program.*